cambridgeltl/BLICEr/README.md

 ## Get Data and Set Input/Output Directories:
 Following [ContrastiveBLI](https://github.com/cambridgeltl/ContrastiveBLI/), our data are obtained from the [XLING repo](https://github.com/codogogo/xling-eval) and [PanLex-BLI](https://github.com/cambridgeltl/panlex-bli); please refer to [ContrastiveBLI](https://github.com/cambridgeltl/ContrastiveBLI/) for data preprocessing details.

-Our BLICEr is compatible with any CLWE backbones, and our demo here is based on the state-of-the-art [ContrastiveBLI](https://github.com/cambridgeltl/ContrastiveBLI/) 300-dim C1 CLWEs, which is derived with purely static fastText embeddings (ContrastiveBLI also provides much stronger 768-dim C2 CLWEs which are trained with both fastText and mBERT).
+Our BLICEr is compatible with any CLWE backbones; our demo here is based on the state-of-the-art [ContrastiveBLI](https://github.com/cambridgeltl/ContrastiveBLI/) 300-dim C1 CLWEs, which is derived with purely static fastText embeddings (ContrastiveBLI also provides even stronger 768-dim C2 CLWEs which are trained with both fastText and mBERT).
 Please modify the input/output directories accordingly when using different CLWEs.

 ## Run the Code: